wasmCloud/wasmcloud-dev-site/content/reference/host-runtime/links.md

 To help illustrate the need for link names to disambiguate providers, consider the following scenario:

-Assume that we have a **Redis** capability provider with the link name `default` running in the lattice.
-Now assume that we have an **in-memory** cache provider running with the link name `cache`.
-Finally, some other set of actors are also relying on a key-value provider, but this one is for **Consul** and its link name is `default`.
-If the link definition only contained contract ID and link name, then the host runtime would not have enough information to determine if an actor's request should be going to the **Redis** provider or the **Consul** provider.
-At its core, wasmCloud is basically a _router_.
+Assume that we have two capability providers in the lattice that implement the `wasmcloud:keyvalue` contract: a **Redis** capability provider with the link name `default`, and an **in-memory** cache provider running with the link name `cache`.
+Additionally, there is a **Consul** key-value provider with the link name `default`.
+If the link definition connecting an actor and provider only contained contract ID and link name, the host runtime would not have enough information to determine if an actor's request should go to the **Redis** provider or to the **Consul** provider.
+A core function of wasmCloud is message routing.
 It needs enough information to establish routes between actors and capability providers.

-It's for this reason that every link definition declaration must include (directly or indirectly via OCI) the provider's unique public key and the provider's link name.
+It's for this reason that every link definition declaration must include (directly, or indirectly via OCI) a provider's unique public key and the provider's link name.

 ### Link Definitions at Runtime